bruceiv/pegll/examples/eggr/eggr.md

 #### *Test File Creation:* Incomplete
 #### *Testing Results:* Unknown
 ### **`eggr` GRAMMAR GUIDE**
-The following grammar tests a given structure
+The following grammar takes a given structure and tests the grammars capability to match the structure of `Egg` parsing grammar.
 ```
 package "eggr"
 ```